^

 Tertiary prevention

-The main goal of tertiary prevention is to prevent a severe course of allergic rhinitis.
-Reductions in the frequency and duration of exacerbations are achieved with the help of the most effective and safe drugs, as well as the elimination of allergens.
-It is recommended to carry out preventive treatment with intranasal glucocorticoids for 1 month before the expected flowering season (in children from the age of 12).
+The main goal of tertiary prevention is to prevent severe allergic rhinitis.
+Reduction in the frequency and duration of exacerbations is achieved with the most effective and safe drugs, as well as the elimination of allergens.
+It is recommended to carry out preventive treatment with intranasal glucocorticoids 1 month before the expected pollen season (in children from 12 years of age).

 You are reporting a typo in the following text: